 [+][country code][area code][local phone number]

-So a phone number that uses the E.164 format might look something like this:
+So a phone number that uses the E.164 phone number format might look something like this:

 E. 164 uses no spaces, no dashes, no parenthesis, and no periods.